Introduction to Accounting

 Who this course is for:

-- Students who may be interested in the Accounting Profession, and would like an introduction to the topic.
+- Those who may be interested in the accounting profession and would like an introduction to the topic.

-I have been a Professional Accountant for over twenty years, and have worked in government, not for profit, income tax audit, and private industry including manufacturing.
+I have been a professional accountant for over twenty years, and have worked in public sector, not-for-profit, income tax audit, and private industry including manufacturing.

-In addition to being an accountant, I served as a military aircraft mechanic for five years, and worked for three years as an operations manager with vocational training programs in the Canadian federal penitentiary system where we manufactured goods for re-sale in this industrial arts program.
+In addition to being an accountant, I served as a military aircraft mechanic for five years, and worked for three years as an operations manager with vocational trades training in the federal penitentiary system.

 Adding to over twenty years of business administration experience, I also served for sixteen years as a volunteer firefighter and search and rescue technician.